Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Skills.md

 Use this skill to activate psionic devices, including power stones (chunks of crystal that store specific powers) and dorjes (slender crystal wands charged with several uses of the same power), that otherwise you could not activate.

+### Check
-**Check:** You can use this skill to address a power stone (to learn what powers are encoded on it) or to activate a psionic item.
+You can use this skill to address a power stone (to learn what powers are encoded on it) or to activate a psionic item.
 This skill lets you use a psionic item as if you had the manifesting ability or class features of another class, as if you were a different race, or as if you were a different alignment.

 You make Use Psionic Device checks each time you activate a device such as a dorje.
 If you are using the check to emulate an alignment or some other quality in an ongoing manner, you need to make the relevant emulation checks once per hour.